7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💛 Story Note

 In Korea, 스킨 (skin) = toner.
 It’s the watery product you use right after cleansing to prep your skin.
-In English, if you say “skin,” people just think of 피부!
-That’s why this one causes lots of confusion.
+In English, if you say “skin,” people will usually think you mean your actual skin (피부) — so this one causes lots of confusion.

-👉 Many Koreans also know the English word toner, but in everyday talk, they’ll say “스킨.”
+👉 Many Koreans also know the English word toner, but in everyday talk, they’ll simply say “스킨.”

 • Skin (스킨, seu-kin) = toner 💧